nusenu/ContactInfo-Information-Sharing-Specification/README.md

 # Motivation

-- increase the information sharing among tor relay operators
+- increase information sharing among tor relay operators
 - make it easier for current and future relay operators to find (rarely used) hosters for tor relays by increasing the information sharing between relay operators. 	-> help the tor network grow
 - (indirectly) improve geo- and autonomous system diversity on the tor network (more diverse is better)